DivvyCloud/QuickStart/README.md

 ## Set Export Variables

-When registering your installation of BotFactory, Docker checks the values of certain registration variables, specifically your company information, your name, and your email.
+When registering your installation, BotFactory checks the values of certain registration variables, specifically your company information, your name, and your email.
 To set her export variables, Jane Doe at Acme Corporation, for example, would use the following: